colmhaugh/Album-Covers-Memory-Game/README.md

 ## Testing

 I uesed the devices in devtools to check how it would look on samller devices after every push as part of my regression testing.
-I published early so I could test on mobile phone every eveining after a push.
 I tested my mobile device, Samsung 20 ultra and on iPad.
 Most of the early testing was done using Google Developent tools.
-Issues were fixed as they appeared.
+Issues were fixed as they appeared and i put detailed commit comments when they were fixed.

 # Issues fixed

-- I had in issue where the images for the hotels in the food and drink page.
-The image was showing up while I was testing but not when I was testing on the live site.
-I used google develpoer tools to inspect and discovered that i had added an extra dot so it was looking for the image in the wrong location.
-It was img src="../assets/images/  and once i changed it to img src="./assets/images/ it worked.
-- While testing on smaller devices, the ""Welcome to Spanish Point" overlay text didnt look good on smaller devices.
-I made the hero-text display to none so it wouldnt appear on phones.
-- I also made the hero-text higher on tablets so it would look better.
-- There was not enough room on small devices for the 3 hotels to appear in a row so i put them in a column.
-- Some images were loading slowly so i lowered the quality of the image.
+- I fixed most issues as I found them.
+I used the commit comment to note when the issues were fixed.
+- I got error 404 message when I tried to deploy the page.
+I had to add a favicon and relevant text to the head for this to work.
+- Image for Guns N Roses card were not displaying when deployed.
+I removed the / from the begining of the source and it worked.
+- Cards were flickering so I removed onhoover.
+- Changed the Alert for the isntructions and Game over to a Modal for a better user experience.
 - Copied the text to word doc and preformed a spell check to catch any errors.

 # Further testing